 Dominic Fragman is a percussionist and perpetual student of the arts based in New York City.
 He has been involved with the production of drummer Paul F. Murphy's latest album with pianist Larry Willis, Foundations.
 Murphy has gained notoriety as a leader and as the drummer for alto saxophonist Jimmy Lyons.
 Both musicians are documented as part of Soundstream's first digital recording efforts at RCA in 1982.
 As part of his visual art projects, Fragman has assembled video pieces for the music of Murphy and Lyons:

-Steppin Out - Murphy and Lyons duo from CBS: Red Snapper
+Steppin Out - Icons of Jazz to the music of Murphy and Lyons duo from CBS: Red Snapper

 Gossip - Icons of dance to the music of Jimmy Lyons Quintet